 LOCK HER UP.

 **Women receive less vehemence when they acquiesce to the stereotypical look and garb of their ‘rightful’ place—which is to be seen and not heard.
-By wearing a pantsuit, Ms. Clinton does not fit the proper mold of how a woman should dress.
+Hillary’s pantsuits are infamous.
+Maybe, by wearing a pantsuit, Ms. Clinton does not fit the proper mold of how a woman should dress.
 Sarah Palin (to name one ridiculous example) was praised by the Right in part because she was actually pretty dumb and therefore no real threat to men, and SEXY while she did it.
-A pantsuit can be interpreted as eschewing the established norms of “sexiness” (no doubt some people find pantsuits sexy, just like some people find pool toys sexy, different strokes for different blokes).
+A pantsuit can be interpreted as eschewing the established norms of “sexiness” (no doubt some people find pantsuits sexy, just like some people find pool toys sexy lol…different strokes for different blokes).
 HRC is putting barriers in front of the would-be objectifiers.
 A lot of men go after a woman’s looks as the first resource in breaking her down.
 The examples of this by POTUS are nearly innumerable (the 20+ women who accused trump of sexual assault, Rosie O’Donnell, Alicia Machado, Arianne Zucker, HRC, Elizabeth Warren, the list goes on…).
-A woman who doesn’t conform and can take the shade thrown her way, is a inherently recognized as a threat to this dynamic.
+A woman who doesn’t conform and can take the shade thrown her way, is inherently recognized as a threat to the established power dynamic.
 Women who embrace their objectification by men and use it to obtain power/money/influence are perceived as substantially less overtly threatening and inspire less hatred: think Beyonce, Giselle, etc.